rcjcooke/weltec-snake/README.md

 ### Folder structure
 The following file and folder structure has been used in this repository:

-* datasheets - Relevant datasheets for this project
+* `datasheets` - Relevant datasheets for this project
-* electronics - The EAGLE and Fritzing schematics and image exports
+* `electronics` - The EAGLE and Fritzing schematics and image exports
-* software - The microcontroller code as a PlatformIO project.
+* `software` - The microcontroller code as a PlatformIO project.
-* hardware - The CAD model 3D printer files for the physical casing
+* `hardware` - The CAD model and 3D printer files for the physical casing
-* media - Images for the README and those used in creating the game graphics
+* `media` - Images for the README and those used in creating the game graphics
-* README.md - This file
+* `README.md` - This file
-* LICENSE - The re-use and re-distribution license
+* `LICENSE` - The re-use and re-distribution license

 ### Dependencies
 All dependencies are defined in the platformio.ini file and are managed by Platform IO.
 No external dependencies exist.